MinoMino/minqlx-plugins/README.md

   before automatic banning takes place.
 If it determines a player cannot possibly recover even if they were to not leave any future games before the minimum, the player will still be banned.
     - Default: `15`
+- **silence**: Adds commands to mute a player for an extended period of time.
+This persists reconnects, as opposed to the default mute behavior of QLDS.
 - **clan**: Adds commands to let players have persistent clan tags without having to change the name on Steam.
 - **motd**: Adds commands to set a message of the day.
   - `qlx_motdSound`: The path to a sounds that is played when players connect and have the MOTD printed to them.